 Institutional investors have increasingly turned to litigation as a vehicle for implementing corporate governance reforms.
 Indeed, the role of litigation to secure such reforms has dramatically increased in the last few years, with some investors demanding significant governance changes alongside, and not in place of, substantial financial recoveries.
 Implementing corporate governance reforms through class action litigation is significant because, like all class action settlements, they must be approved by the court and are therefore judicially enforceable.
 The enforceability of these negotiated changes makes them all the more valuable to shareholders and an attractive way to secure the value of a long-term investment.
 It is important to remember, though, that it must not only be the Lead Plaintiff that is dedicated to seeking corporate governance changes.
 The Lead Plaintiff's chosen counsel must be seeking more than just a fee at the end of the day.
-Firms that focus on securing corporate governance reform have won notable changes.
-Corporate governance reforms that have been included in settlement agreements range anywhere from altering the audit committee's composition and control to revamping a corporation's overall structure.
+Firms that focus on securing corporate governance reform notable changes. have won Corporate governance reforms that have been included in settlement agreements range anywhere from altering the audit committee's composition and control to revamping a corporation's overall structure.
 For example:

 1. Bank of America Corporation in 2012 agreed to a number of corporate governance reforms and guidelines in addition to the \$2.425 billion settlement with investors harmed in its acquisition of Merrill Lynch.
-These reforms and guidelines included that directors of the Company would offer to resign if a director did not receive the required number of votes for uncontested re-election; that executives and officers of the Company have minimum stock holding thresholds to ensure alignment of their interests with common shareholders; that all Compensation Committee members of the Company be super-independent; that the Company have its Chief Executive and Chief Financial Officers certify that they reviewed all annual and merger proxy statements; and that these and other reforms be overseen by the Court in the case and by a committee within Bank of America Corporation.
+These reforms and guidelines included that directors of the Company would offer to resign if a director did not receive the required number of votes for uncontested re-election; that executives and officers of the Company have minimum stock holding thresholds to ensure alignment of their interests with common shareholders; that all